 Dr. Serseción uses cognitive behavioral therapy and psychodynamic theory with transpersonal psychology techniques.
 These are all informed by a multicultural, feminist, and advocacy perspective.
 Dr. Serseción focuses on providing a safe space in therapy for people from various cultures and communities.

 In addition to being a licensed clinical psychologist, Dr. Serseción presents at various agencies, conventions, conferences, and to general audiences.
-Topics include clinical interventions and needs of LGBTQ+ population, Latinx needs in therapy, various fandoms, and mental health, video game culture, online cultures, art therapy, multicultural therapy (power, privilege, and oppression), dissociative disorders, working with plural systems, CBT skills, and various topics related to student and beginning therapists.
+Topics include clinical interventions and needs of plural populations, needs of the LGBTQ+ population, Latinx needs in therapy, various fandoms, and mental health, video game culture, online cultures, art therapy, multicultural therapy (power, privilege, and oppression), dissociative disorders, CBT skills, and various topics related to students and early career therapists.

 Furthermore, they have also been a visiting professor or adjunct lecturer at various universities including Palo Alto University, Sofia University, San Jose State University, and California Institute of Integral Studies.
 Courses provided at these universities included topics such as multicultural psychology, the psychology of gender, community mental health, supervision, and more.
 They have also been a clinical supervisor for 5+ years.
 As clinical supervisors, they have an evidence-based and multicultural framework with their student therapist supervisees.
 They were also an interim director for a local specialized LGBTQ+ clinic.